Any couple can get married as long as each person is 18 years or older and currently not married.

 Marriage licenses are valid for 65 days from the date you apply for the license.
 Couples must apply for the license in the town where the ceremony will take place.

-- Current government issued photo I.D. – a driver's license or passport (U.S. or foreign passports are acceptable)
+- Acceptable Identification: current government issued photo I.D. – a driver’s license or passport (U.S. or foreign passports are acceptable)

-- Name of the officiator along with his or her address and phone number.
+- Couples must provide the name of the officiator along with his or her address and phone number at the time of applying for marriage license.

-- $50 fee.
+- A $50 fee is due at the time of the appointment.
 Cash, check, credit or debit card are acceptable.

 STEP 2 – GET MARRIED